I started out happy as a ripe sweet peach smiling into the morning sun on a gorgeous spring day.

 It doesn’t take much to begin questioning your own knowing of who you are, and what your place is in this glorious universe of almost infinite choices.

-I’m here to tell you that life is a whole bunch happier when you …
+I’m here to tell you that life is a whole bunch easier when you

 - feel confident in who you are,